 It’s been estimated that in parts of eastern Australia, loss of vegetation has increased summer surface temperatures by up to 2℃.
 This has caused rainfall to decrease and is exacerbating droughts.
 In southwest Western Australia it’s estimated to have caused temperatures to increase by 0.4–0.8℃.

 Between 2012 and 2015 Australia’s carbon dioxide emissions from land use, land use change and forestry increased by 79% – ten times faster than any other sector.
-It's been estimated that by 2020 it will reach 55 million tons a year – 10% of Australia’s entire annual emissions.

 What's Bush Heritage doing?